matomo-org/developer-documentation/docs/4.x/generated/Piwik/Segment.md

 When using segments that contain a != or !@ condition on a non visit dimension (e.g. action, conversion, ...) it is needed to use a subquery to get correct results.
-To avoid subqueries that fetch too many data it's required to set a startDate in this case.
-That date will be used to limit the subquery (along with possibly given idSites or endDate).
-If no startDate is given for such a segment it will generate a query that directly joins the according tables, but trigger a php warning as results might be incorrect.
+To avoid subqueries that fetch too many data it's required to set a startDate and/or an endDate in this case.
+That date will be used to limit the subquery (along with possibly given idSites).
+If no startDate and endDate is given for such a segment it will generate a query that directly joins the according tables, but trigger a php warning as results might be incorrect.

 #### Signature